python/devguide/developer-workflow/extension-modules.rst

   * the compiler flags (CFLAGS), and
   * the linker flags (LDFLAGS).

-  For instance, enabling the ``fastfoo`` extension on Linux systems, but only providing support for 32-bit architecture is achieved as follows:
+  For instance, enabling the ``fastfoo`` extension on Linux platforms, but only providing support for 32-bit architecture, is achieved as follows:

   .. code-block:: text
      :caption: :cpy-file:`configure.ac`